CMU-SAFARI/rowhammer/README.md

     - *Address-swizzling by memory controller.* To extract memory parallelism, the memory controller "swizzles" the physical address (by utilizing a combination of bit-wise permutations and XORs) before it accesses DRAM.
 This makes it difficult to determine which physical addresses correspond to which DRAM rows.

 By overcoming all of the above, it is possible to increase the number of errors by many orders of magnitude.
-As an example, we were able to increase the number of errors from 17 to 10,000,000 for one exceptionally problematic DRAM module.
+As an example, we were able to increase the number of errors from 1,000 to 10,000,000 for the exceptionally problematic DRAM module.
 The latter number was obtained using custom-built hardware equipment that allows us to test every row in the DRAM module (within a relatively short amount of time)  using the best access-pattern and the best data-pattern.
 (For more details, please refer to Section 5 of our paper [1].)

 ### Contributors